nasuni-labs/nasuni-api-utilities/README.md

 Note: Paths are case-sensitive.
 If the wrong case is specified, the paths and path status endpoints will not return results.

 ## Get Path Info
-This script uses the NMC API to get info for specified path.
+This script uses the NMC API to get info for the specified path.
 It first calls the "refresh info" endpoint to update stats for the path and then calls the "get info" endpoint.\
 **NMC API Endpoints Used**:
 * [Refresh Info on Path (POST)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/post/)
 * [Get Info on a Path (GET)](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/get/)